Skip to Main Content

 • Permit rescue: salvaging a heritage site shoot when OPW conditions threatened to derail the schedule

-• Weather contingency: restructuring an entire west coast shoot around an Atlantic storm system
+• Weather backup: restructuring an entire west coast shoot around an Atlantic storm system

 • Section 481 recovery: identifying unclaimed eligible expenditure that significantly increased a production's tax credit return